lil-bandit/chaturbate-dvr-lil-bandit-gui/README.md

 - Input takes whole CB URL and will filter the ID automatically.
 - Insert current browsers User-Agent.
 Small time-saver; if you are using the same browser as for the webgui, user-agent will be the same.
 - Misc.
 UI changes
-- You can set a minimum filesize, anything below it will get deleted (--minimum-filesize <MB>)  - added 2025-06-23
+- You can set a minimum filesize, anything below it will get deleted (-min-filesize <MB>)  - added 2025-06-23
-- You can now define a directory for completed files (--output-dir <directory name>) - added 2025-06-23 ( With help from misterkoko )
+- You can now define a directory for completed files (-output-dir <directory name>) - added 2025-06-23 ( With help from misterkoko )
-- You can now use a preset config (--config <file.json>) - added 2025-06-23 ( With help from misterkoko )
+- You can now use a preset config (-config <file.json>) - added 2025-06-23 ( With help from misterkoko )
 - Use persisted settings ( Use the tick box in the server settings dialog ) - added 2025-06-23
 - Refresh Thumbnail ( Click on the thumbnail of active channel to get new thumbnail - warning: Images in the browser can be cached, so press CTRL+SHIFT+R to refresh browser+cache )  - added 2025-06-23
 - Minimizing DOM updates by cancelling LOG updates when a listitem is collapsed  - added 2025-06-23